 - Place chocolate chips or finely chopped chocolate bars in a heat-proof bowl.

 - Heat the cream in a small pot over medium heat until it begins to gently simmer.
 (Do not let it come to a rapid boil).
 Pour over the chocolate, then let it sit for 5 minutes to soften the chocolate.

 - Uncover and gently stir at first then gradually whisk it swiftly until smooth and glossy.
 Let it cool to thicken–30 minutes at room temperature for a glossy thick texture or 1 hour in the refrigerator until it's spreadable like Nutella.

 - Spread evenly onto the cake (see video for a simple demo).
 Let it set in the fridge for 30 mins to 1 hour before serving.

 - Sugar - Use 1 ½ cups sugar if you're serving this without the frosting.

 - Cream - table cream/canned cream can also be used.
 Consistency will be thicker than fresh cream.

 - Semi-sweet chocolate chips - can be substituted with dark plain chocolate bars.
 Chop them into fine pieces before adding the hot cream.

-- Ganache frosting for a double or triple layer cake - increase the amount of cream to 1 ½ cup and chocolate chips to 1 ½ cup.
+- Ganache frosting for a double or triple-layer cake - increase the amount of cream to 1 ½ cups and chocolate chips to 1 ½ cups.

 - Heat cream in a microwave - Microwave cream on HIGH for 40 seconds.
 Stir then microwave again for 20 to 30 seconds until heated through.